Cyber-Duck/Front-end-build-system/README.md

 	$ gulp js

-Babel is running on the concatenated file, to transpile ES6 into browser ready code.
+Babel is running on the concatenated file, to automatically transpile ES6 into browser ready code.

 -

-**Compress JS:** runs the UglifyJS parser/mangler/compressor library on the concatenated JavaScript file, and creates a copy renamed to `scripts.min.js` inside the /js/min/ folder.
-Note that this task has the previous task as a dependency, so it will trigger it first and for it to finish before running.
+**Compress JS:** runs the UglifyJS parser/mangler/compressor library on the concatenated JavaScript file, and creates a copy renamed to `scripts.min.js` inside the JS destination folder set in the config object.

 	$ gulp compress

 -

-**Clean task:** removes the unused uncompressed scripts.js file, and the CSS sourcemaps created in the /css/maps/ folder.
-This task will trigger the production `style` task and `compress` task before running, to ensure the production ready assets are in place before removing the extra files.
+**Clean tasks:** removes and the sourcemaps created in the CSS or JS folders.
+Used to remove the unused uncompressed scripts.js file but this has been commented because the file is sometimes used, feel free to add if needed.

+	$ gulp cleanCss
-	$ gulp clean
+	$ gulp cleanJs

 -

-**TinyPNG:** optimises .png, .jpg and .jpeg files using lossless image compression TinyPNG API.
+**Optimising images:** optimises .png and .jpg files using lossless image compression.
 This task does not run automatically, so you have to run it manually when required.
-The task runs over the directory defined in the config. **Important:** this task requires an API key to run, you can get one for free at tinypng.com.
+The task runs over the directory defined in the config.

-	$ gulp tinypng
+	$ gulp imgoptim

 -

-**Build task for production:** this task runs `style`, `compress` and `clean` tasks at once, to generate all production ready assets and clean unused files from the project.
+**Build task for production:** this task runs `style`, `compress` and `clean` tasks as a series, to generate all production ready assets and clean unused files from the project.
 Remember all tasks have their respective dependencies to ensure it all runs smoothly.

 	$ gulp build

-**Watch task:** watches for changes on Sass files to run the `style-dev` task, or changes in JS files to run `js` task.
-Should not used if the BrowserSync task is active, as both ot them watch the same files and run the same tasks.

-	$ gulp watch

 -
 ## Project configuration
 Update all the paths to point to the location of the current project and some other project specific details.
+The `injectAssets` variable is used to activate the cache busting feature, and it requires the header and footer Tpl names so it can write the file paths.

 	const config = {
 	    scssDir: './public/scss',